Accessibility Tools

 Back to guide

-Replace your water heater
+Upgrade your water heater to save money

 If your existing water heater is more than 10-12 years old, replacing it with a HPWH could be a great solution.
-Heat pump water heaters (HPWHs) are very efficient and will reduce your energy costs for hot water if your current water heater is either standard electric or propane.

 Back to guide

-Install a new electric stove or induction cooktop
+Install a state-of-the-art induction cooktop

 Cooking with electricity rather than gas or propane eliminates harmful indoor air pollutants such as nitrogen oxides, carbon monoxide, and formaldehyde.
-In addition, gas stoves leak methane, which is a potent greenhouse gas.

 Back to guide